Fundamental irreversibility of the classical three-body problem. New approaches and ideas in the study of dynamical systems: T hree-body problem as a problem of geodesic flows on R iemannian manifold

-It is important to note, that with consideration (\ref{03ab}) and (\ref{07}) we can reduce the Hamiltonian and get the following representation for it:
+Taking into account (\ref{03ab}) and (\ref{07}), we can reduce the Hamiltonian and obtain the following representation for it:

-Note that in the representation there is no explicit dependence of the Hamiltonian on the masses of the bodies.
-It is hidden, present in coordinate transformations.
-The system of geodesic equations (\ref{08}) can be obtained using the following Hamilton equations:
+where $\{\bar{p}\}=(p_{\,1},p_{\,2},p_{\,3})$ and $\mu,\nu=\overline{1,6}.$\\ Note that the reduced Hamiltonian (\ref{09}) is clearly independent of the mass of the bodies.
+If we analyze the stages of obtaining the expression (\ref{09}), we will see that the representation contains a dependence on the masses, however it is hidden in coordinate transformations (see transformations above (\ref{01})).
+The system of geodesic equations (\ref{08}) can be obtained using the Hamilton equations: